-Alps White is a study in contrast thanks to the juxtaposition of glimmering white crystals, Bordeaux flecks, and bold black — all against a warm white background.
-Imported from Brazil, this sophisticated shade works will with many different design styles, including everything from traditional to contemporary kitchens.
-Whether you’re looking for spectacular countertops or a dazzling backsplash, accent wall or floor, Alps White has slight movement and variation for added visual appeal.
+Alps White features a contrast of glimmering white crystals, Bordeaux flecks and bold black — all against a warm, white background.
+Imported from Brazil, this sophisticated shade works well with many different design styles, including everything from traditional to contemporary kitchens.
+Whether you’re looking for stunning countertops or a dazzling backsplash, accent wall or floor, Alps White has slight movement and variation for added visual appeal.

 At $58 to $65 per square foot installed, Alps White is at the middle of the price range for white granite.

 3. Andino White

 Soft shades of white and gray granite intermingle with beige and charcoal accents in this high-performance, low-maintenance granite.
 Quarried in Brazil, Andino White granite offers a uniform appearance that can vary from brilliant white to a more muted look depending on the slab.
 As with most other shades of white granite, Andino White is highly versatile to complement both light and dark cabinets.
 Our pick when decorating with Andino White?
 Espresso cabinets with sleek stainless steel appliances.
 For a more traditional aesthetic, Andino White is gorgeous with natural oak.

 Andino White is available at an affordable price point — particularly when you factor in its durability.
 Expect to pay between $58 and $65 per square foot installed.